-Financial resources administered by General Assembly are a small portion of the total resources available within the Church; congregations also hold significant resources which can be deployed for mission.
-Some of the key sources of funding administered by General Assembly are noted here.
+Financial resources administered by General Assembly are a small portion of the total resources available within the Church – congregations and presbyteries also hold significant resources that can be deployed for mission,

-Established by the 1996 General Assembly, the Presbyterian Foundation is a trust fund, to which bequests and donations may be added, and from which interest is distributed for purposes as defined by the 1998 General Assembly.
+Established by the 1996 General Assembly, the Presbyterian Foundation is a trust fund, administered by PressGo, to which bequests and donations may be added, and from which interest is distributed for purposes as defined by the 1998 General Assembly.

 Mission Enterprise Fund

 The 2014 General Assembly decided that 10 percent of the net sale of property proceeds, where exclusions do not apply, are released to the Mission Enterprise Fund (MEF) for the purpose of funding mission initiatives.
 Parishes may also opt to add a small percentage of the interest on their funds held in the Presbyterian Investment Fund into this fund if they wish.

 The Mission Enterprise Fund is overseen and administered by the PressGo board.

 From 1 November 2020, presbyteries may apply to PressGo for a top-up grant from the MEF for parish initiatives that have already received a Presbytery Mission Fund grant.
 As of this date, the Mission Enterprise Fund no longer accepts applications directly from parishes – all funding applications must come via, and in consultation with, the relevant presbytery.

 Presbyteries that do not have a Mission Fund established may also make an application on behalf of the parish.

 The Mission Enterprise Fund (MEF) includes 20% that is reserved for Aroha projects which support ministry and mission among vulnerable and socially disadvantaged communities.

 Applications for a grant from the Aroha portion of the MEF need to be endorsed by Te Aka Puaho, your local Presbyterian Support organisation and, in some cases, your presbytery.